Galway railway station: Developments

 In 2007, CIÉ proposed a series of updates to the station as part of a projected new urban quarter development in the area.
 This proposed development, referred to as the "Ceannt Station Quarter", was projected to cost €1 billion and include the development of offices and a hotel as well as "four rail platforms, 24 bus bays, 500 car spaces, dedicated taxi drop off and collect facilities, and 300 cycle spaces" at the station.
 This CIÉ project had been "abandoned" by 2012.

 In 2013, 1 million euros was reportedly allocated on a "bus/rail/taxi interchange at the station, with widened footpaths, 'properly designed' bus bays, and revised taxi arrangements".
 In addition, approximately €100,000 was allocated for design work on an "interchange area for bus and rail passengers [..] a seated waiting area, retail units, vending area and a new office for bus inspectors".
 By 2014, an additional €600,000 was allocated for further work on the interchange area, and a related planning application was submitted to Galway City Council.

 In early 2020, it was reported that a planning application, overlapping somewhat with the earlier "Ceannt Station Quarter" proposal, was due to be lodged with the city council.
 This proposed development, titled "Augustine Hill", would cover an eight-acre site around Ceannt Station "if planning permission is granted".
 While planning was conditionally approved, in 2021 the developer appealed the removal of several buildings (and the reduction in height of others) from a "scaled-back version" of the Augustine Hill proposal.
 In mid-2023, while approving permission for much of the project, An Bord Pleanála upheld the decision that "some residential aspects of the design [..] are not suitable and cannot be built".

+Work commenced in early 2024 for the €24 million redevelopment of the station, with key features including an increase in platforms from two to five, a new southern entrance and façade, a glass dome roof, customer facilities, retail units and upgraded toilet facilities.
+The project entered a new phase in April 2026, with the opening of the southern concourse.

+2 ICR sets at Galway Ceannt station.